cryogars/ice-road-copters/README.md

 -t transform_command      Options: to_geoid , to_ellipsoid
--a asp_dir                Directory with ASP binary files -d debug                  turns on debugging logging
+-a asp_dir                Directory with ASP binary files -d debug                  turns on debugging logging -u                        Danger Zone: call flag to user override datum (used for USGS 3DEP lidar data)
 ```

 ## Additional information :books: